thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 references use the global identifier model.

 Before step 6, global data is not visible to normal mail code.
 Any failure before that step keeps legacy storage authoritative.
 A later retry starts with a new unpublished import.

-A cleanup failure after cutover leaves global storage authoritative and records the remaining cleanup work.
+### Interruption and recovery

+The migration must tolerate process termination at every step, including termination after the app is backgrounded.
+The import database and copied attachments remain unpublished until validation and cutover complete.
+Each startup reads the durable migration phase before binding mail repositories.

+If the process stopped before cutover, startup keeps legacy storage authoritative, removes the incomplete unpublished database and copied artifacts, and starts a fresh import when the migration is retried.
+SQLite transactions protect individual writes, while discarding the unpublished target prevents a partially imported database from being reused.

+Cutover commits the validated state as one durable operation.
+If that operation did not commit, startup uses legacy storage.
+If it committed, startup uses the global store and may resume cleanup.
+Legacy deletion cannot begin before this state is durable, so process termination cannot leave startup choosing between two authoritative stores.

+### Post-cutover cleanup

+Cutover atomically makes the global store authoritative and records cleanup as pending.
+Only then can an idempotent cleanup job delete the legacy per-account databases and attachment directories.
+The job also deletes orphaned artifacts left behind by accounts that were removed before migration.

+Cleanup is complete only after the job verifies that all known legacy artifacts are absent.
+If deletion fails or the app stops during cleanup, the state remains pending and the job retries on a later startup or scheduled background run.
+A retry resumes cleanup without repeating the data migration.
+The job never reads legacy mail into the global store and mail repositories never bind to legacy storage after cutover.

+A pending cleanup does not block normal mail access.
+The migration is reported as successful, with a separate notice that storage cleanup is incomplete and may temporarily use additional device storage.
+Cleanup failures and retry state use non-sensitive error codes and do not include paths or account data.

-The legacy storage implementation stays in the codebase, unbound and unused, and a later release removes it.
+The app does not restore legacy storage after cutover because the global store may already contain new mail or user actions.
+Switching back could discard those changes or create conflicting sources of truth.
+The legacy storage implementation stays in the codebase, unbound and unused, until a later release removes it.

 ## Validation